How to Remove Roller Shades - A Step-by-Step Guide

 Step 2: Roll Up the Blinds & Uninstall the Cassette

 First, roll your blinds up all the way to the top.
 This simple maneuver will make it easier to uninstall the roller hardware while preventing damage to the shade material.
-If your blinds have a cassette headrail, you’ll need to take it off the window or wall.
+It's also advisable to tightly roll up or close the blinds and detach the safety clip devices from the wall before inspecting the bracket type.

 beige roller shade on table